David-Manniche/TheMarket/readme.txt

-    => 048649 - whenever seller/admin edits the catalog/inventory then on updating it updates the url and changes it to id => 048457 - on seller credit page unable to edit label BL_Add_Wallet_Credits_[ Br] => 049052 - Category icon not displayed in Android and iOS mobile applications
+    => 048649 - whenever seller/admin edits the catalog/inventory then on updating it updates the url and changes it to id => 048457 - on seller credit page unable to edit label BL_Add_Wallet_Credits_[ Br] => 049052 - Category icon not displayed in Android and iOS mobile applications => 049066 - when admin product is available for pickup only then on buyer end it's listing- price 0 and getting problem on further step

 Enhancements :
    => Make provision to made seller